AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 ### Use case 2

-A marketer wants up-to-date profile data from Adobe Experience Platform available in Pega Customer Decision Hub that enhances the Pega insights around customer profiles on an ongoiung basis.
+A marketer wants up-to-date profile data from Adobe Experience Platform available in Pega Customer Decision Hub that enhances the Pega insights around customer profiles on an ongoing basis.

 ## Prerequisites {#prerequisites}